silshack/summer2017/_posts/chausuble/2017-06-13-erin-final-project-1.md

 Milestones:

 Basics:
-- [ ] Character can walk around
+- [ ] User can move character by pressing left or right keys
+- [ ] When the character moves, their picture/.shape() changes so they look different.
-- [ ] Introduction can include instructions, which can also be accessed with "help" in or out of battle
+- [ ] Introduction can include instructions if user types "yes" or something similar, which can also be accessed with "help" in or out of battle
-- [ ] You can examine environment at any time to get a textual description of location, or talk to at least one person in the game
+- [ ] You can examine environment by pressing the X key at any time outside of battle to get a textual description of location, or talk to at least one person in the game
-- [ ] You can enter a battle at specific locations - through tracking player X coordinate
+- [ ] You can enter a battle at specific locations - through tracking player X coordinate.
+When the player reaches a certain X coordinate, a battle will begin.
-- [ ] In a loop, character attacks, monster attacks, until one loses (ex. while battle_is_finished == False…)
+- [ ] In a "while" loop, the player first types an action in the battle: fire, lightning, ice, and other moves.
+When the player types in a spell, an animation will play, and when it is done, the monster will take damage.
+Then, the monster will take an action, an animation will play, and the user will take damage.
+The battle continues until the user or the monster's health reaches 0.
+Then, you will win or lose.
+- [ ] During battle, the character should not be able to move around the screen when you hit arrow keys.
+When you win the battle, you can move again.
-- [ ] If you move to specific location, you advance to next area.
+- [ ] If you move to specific location and the monster is defeated, you advance to next area.
 Turtles are cleared and a new background is drawn.
+- [ ] When you defeat all monsters and move into the last area, you open the treasure chest and you win the game.
+- [ ] When the whole thing is working, then start organizing things into modules.

+Modules:
+- [ ] Battle functions
+- [ ] Out of battle functions
+- [ ] Variables and dictionaries

+Variables, Lists, and Dictionaries:
+- [ ] Spellbook dictionary: keys for spell name, (possibly?) spell animation/function, the amount of damage the spell normally does (can I do a range function in a dictionary?
+Or just the range values?)
+- [ ] Monster dictionary: keys for monster name, health, attack names, attack damage.
+Perhaps a dictionary of dictionaries?
+Oh my!
+- [ ] Player health
+- [ ] battle_is_finished (for battle loop)
+- [ ] player_turn_is_finished (for battle loop)
+- [ ] monster_turn_is_finished (for battle loop)
+- [ ] "name".Turtle() for each character (player, 3 monsters, 1 random character, treasure chest)
+- [ ] A list for the main character's walking animation - it can switch between two images so it looks like they're moving

 Art:
 - [ ] wizard